RNGDelak/ord-generalized/README.md

 - I to show viewport state

+- L to lock screen (disable interactions)

 - 1 to lock mouse (so it won't move anymore)

-- L to lock screen (disable interactions)
+- R to reset viewport (safe exit)

 - Ctrl/Shift to adjust sensivity of arrow key controls